-DELIVERY Face-to-face, Distance learning, etc. Face-to-face USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Power point presentations Video Multimedia TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, Lectures, seminars, essay writing, study and analysis of bibliography The individual breakdown of the workload by activity is determined by the responsible teacher. tutorials, placements, clinical practice, art workshop, interactive teaching, educational Course total 100 visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Assessment Methods: Multiple Choice Test, Quick Respons Questions, Problem Solving, Development Issues, Written Work (Potential Assessment Methods Selected by Teacher Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open- ended questions, problem solving, written work, essay/report, oral examination, public Assessment Language: English and Greek (English for Erasmus Students) The written examination consisted of 100% of the total grade of the student's assessment.
-At the discretion of the tutor, he presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+TEACHING METHOD Face-to-face, Distance learning, etc Combination of Face to face and remote education USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Use of ICT in teaching, laboratory education, communication with students ç Power point presentations Electronic discussions via synchronous and asynchronous learning platforms Video Multimedia TEACHING METHODS Activity Semester workload The manner and methods of teaching are Theoretical part (lectures & 40 described in detail. tutorials) Lectures, seminars, laboratory practice, Lectures, seminars, clinical fieldwork, study and analysis of bibliography, presentations, interactive 30 tutorials, placements, clinical practice, art teaching, project work workshop, interactive teaching, educational Independent (personal) study 30 visits, project, essay writing, artistic creativity, etc.The student's study hours for each learning Course total 100 activity are given as well as the hours of non- directed study according to the principles of the ECTS STUDENT ASSESSEMNT Theoretical part: Multiple choice que stionnairos short a answer questions Description of the evaluation procedure answei questions, open-ended questions, problem solvi 0.
+Language of evaluation, methods of The assessment of the theoretical particul rt will take place at the end of each evaluation, summative or conclusive, multiple semester with written exams.
+The tu or has also the opt ion to give choice questionnaires, short-answer questions, open-ended questions, problem solving, written provisional essays/reports throughou t the semester, wh ich will account for work, essay/report, oral examination, public a percentage of the grade of the theo presentation, laboratory work, clinical For Erasmus students the theoretical • ation instand of the examination of patient, art interpretation, • other written examinations could be evaluated with written essays /reports as well as an oral presentation upon a specific theme, which will provided by the tutor and agreed by the student.
+Language of evaluation: Greek & English (for Erasmus students)